Australia's #1 Natural Health Site

 What Problems Can Art Therapy for Children Address?

-Art therapy is used for a variety of childhood disorders, ranging from traumas to serious mental disorders.
+Art therapy is used for a variety of childhood disorders, ranging from a traumatic experience to serious mental disorders.
+It's also used as an adjunctive treatment to standard therapy for kids experiencing the pains of a physical condition such as cancer.
 Some of the more common reasons for seeking the help of an art therapist include:

 • Grief and bereavement

-• Emotional problems such as bullying or introversion
+• Childhood trauma as a result of bullying or introversion

 • Dealing with life threatening diseases such as cancer